FreedomBen/breakout71/Readme.md

   - unlocked after unlocking all perks
 - New game mode : lab / creative
   - the goal is to come up with 3 completely different but powerful play styles
-  - you freely create 3 builds from all the perks level avaliable
+  - you freely create 3 builds from all the perks level available
   - you play them against the levels of your choice
   - try to make as much score as possible in total
   - unlocked after unlocking all perks